Nicklas373/M.A.O-MAGISK-/README.md

-# Mido Internal DAC Fixer for android 9.0.x (AOSP/LOS/MAGISK)
+# Mido Internal DAC Fixer for Android 9.0.x (AOSP/LOS/MAGISK)

 This is a magisk module that containt several libs to restore capatibility of accessing to internal DAC (DIRECT/DIRECT_PCM) from audio policy on Mido devices after getting updates to latest Pie versions.